CrazyCrud/observationes-meteorologicae-transcription-guidelines/guidelines.md

 - regardless of its visual appearance, a hyphen (U+002D) is used to represent hyphenation at line breaks
 - large numbers written in groups are transcribed without spaces within the number
 - precomposed Unicode fraction characters should be used whenever available, for example ½, ¾, and ⅝.
 Fractions without a corresponding precomposed Unicode character are represented using regular digits separated by the fraction slash (⁄, U+2044), for example 2⁄7 and 11⁄16, the solidus and superscript or subscript digits are not used
+- mixed numbers are transcribed with a single space between the integer and the fractional part